OGGM/oggm-edu/docs/examples.rst

 High school activity sheets
 ---------------------------

-Here are examples of suggested activities developed by Josie Lino, a high school student who wrote them during a short internship with us.
+Here are examples of suggested activities developed by Josie Iino, a high school student who wrote them during a short internship with us.
 They have not yet been tested in class.
 Feel free to adapt from them, and send us your suggestions!